Tyler-Sch/cClub/README.md

 # Cooking Club

 Inspired by Tinder, I created a website for finding recipes in a visual and fun way.
-Add the ones you want to a recipe list, automatically generate a grocery list, and get cooking.
+Find and add the recipes to a list, automatically generate a grocery list, and get cooking.

 Many technologies have been used to create the base version of this web page and I'm excited to add more features.

 Main components include react client for the front end, a recipe database and api, a user database and api, a recurrent neural network for part of speech tagging of ingredients, webscrapers, up to 1 million recipes, and nginx set up as a reverse proxy.

 ### Prerequisites: